 The most immediate symptom of light pollution is the phenomenon of "skyglow".
 It brightens the night sky in and near cities where large installations of outdoor lighting exist.
 The lower layers of the Earth's atmosphere scatter light emitted near the ground.
-Some of that light escapes the atmosphere where Earth-orbiting satellites detect it (16, 17), but many light rays encounter molecules and small particles in the atmosphere.
+Some of that light escapes the atmosphere, either directly or after reflecting from ground surfaces (18, 19).
+Some of the escaping light is detected by instruments aboard Earth-orbiting satellites (20, 21), but many light rays encounter molecules and small particles in the atmosphere.
 These interactions redirect the paths of some of the light rays back down to the ground.
 Observers there see light appearing to come from the night sky itself; see Figure 1.
 Skyglow competes with the faint light of astronomical objects in the night sky.
-It lowers the contrast between those objects and the background sky, making it difficult to observe them (18).
-This is a significant threat to ground-based astronomical observations and research (19, 20).
-There are currently no absolute metrics to characterize light pollution in wide use among researchers and practitioners (21, 22).
+It lowers the contrast between those objects and the background sky, making it difficult to observe them (22).
+This is a significant threat to ground-based astronomical observations and research (23, 24).
+It can also alter the polarization state of light in the night sky (25, 26).
+There are currently no absolute metrics to characterize light pollution in wide use among researchers and practitioners (27, 28).

+Measurement and monitoring of light pollution provides important information about its extent, severity and rate of change (29).
 A slow but steady rise in skyglow in much of the world leads to gradually degraded visibility of the natural night sky and a transformation of outdoor spaces.
-Such a situation, changing slowly over decades, may go unnoticed due to a psychological effect known as a "shifting baseline" (23).
+Such a situation, changing slowly over decades, may go unnoticed due to a psychological effect known as a "shifting baseline" (30).
 This applies to various aspects of artificial light on a 'normal' night: the number of visible stars, the amount of artificial light associated with perceptions of safety, and the experience of using non-visual senses such as hearing and balance.
 Along with other effects, the loss of the night sky is barely noticed.